oettingerj/carleton-classifieds/readme.md

 # Carleton Classifieds Frontend

+Tresa Xavier and Josh Oettinger (Last Updated: 29th May 2020)

 This repository contains the code for the React site that serves as the frontend for Carleton Classifieds.